Postgraduate, leading to a Master of Letters (MLitt)

 The minimum requirements for entry to the MLitt in Classics are a first-class or high 2.1 degree (UK), a GPA of 3.6 or above, or equivalent.
 If you studied your first degree outside the UK, see the international entry requirements.

 In reviewing applications for the MLitt, the School of Classics looks especially at:

 - your statement of your plans for the MLitt and for future study or careers

 - your academic background and level of performance (especially in courses relevant to the MLitt, and in any research projects or dissertations that you may have completed)

 - evidence of your ability to complete a high-level MLitt dissertation and of potential to progress to further research degrees (particularly evidenced by your sample of written work)

 - whether St Andrews is a good match for your specialist interests.
-The MLitt Convenor talks to all applicants individually as part of the admissions process to discuss your plans in detail and to ensure that St Andrews is the best place for you to pursue a Masters degree.
+The MLitt Convenor is happy to be contacted and, if necessary, to set up a meeting in person or virtually so that you can discuss your plans and to ensure that St Andrews is the best place for you to pursue a Masters degree.

 If you have any queries concerning the programme or your suitability for it, you are encouraged to make contact in advance of your application.

 Non-native English speakers must also demonstrate English language proficiency.
 See English language tests and qualifications.